Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

 DNS payload, however there are still some privacy attacks possible.

-These are cases where user identification, fingerprinting or correlations may be possible due to the use of certain transport layers or clear text features.
+These are cases where user identification, fingerprinting or correlations may be possible due to the use of certain transport layers or clear text/observable features.
 These issues are not specific to DNS, but DNS traffic is susceptible to these attacks when using specific transports.

-There are some general examples, for example, certain studies have highlighted that IP TTL/Hoplimit values can be used to fingerprint client OS's.
+There are some general examples, for example, certain studies have highlighted that IP TTL/Hoplimit values can be used to fingerprint client OS's [need reference].

-The use of clear text transport options to decrease latency may also identify a user e.g. using TCP Fast Open [].
+The use of clear text transport options to decrease latency may also identify a user e.g. using TCP Fast Open [need reference].

 More specifically, (since the deployment of encrypted transports is not widespread at the time of writing) users wishing to use encrypted transports for